learn-academy-2022-golf/database-challenges/databases-charlie-tabi.md

 ORDER BY AVG(lifeexpectancy) DESC

 What are the most common forms of government?
-(HINT: use count(*))
+(HINT: use count(*)) SELECT COUNT (governmentform), governmentform
+FROM country
+GROUP BY governmentform
+ORDER BY COUNT DESC
+(Republic)

 How many countries are in North America?
+(37)
+SELECT continent, COUNT (name)
+FROM country
+GROUP BY continent
+ORDER BY COUNT

 What is the total population of all continents?
+SELECT continent, SUM (population)
+FROM country
+GROUP BY continent
+ORDER BY SUM

 Stretch Challenges
 Which countries have the letter ‘z’ in the name?
 How many?
 Of the smallest 10 countries by area, which has the biggest gnp?
 (HINT: Macao)